Teplitsa/TeploBot/README.md

 Activate the plugin through the _Plugins_ menu in WordPress.

-Configure the plugin by going to the page _GWPTB -> Settings_ that appears in your admin menu.
+Configure the plugin by going to the page _TeploBot -> Settings_ that appears in your admin menu.

 **Global commands**